google/site-kit-wp/docs/Data-flow-in-Site-Kit.md

 ### Step 2: Client `fetch` request

-Client makes a `fetch` request (using our `API.get`/`API.set` functions, which use `@wordpress/api-fetch` internally) to the WordPress REST API, usually a custom endpoint defined by Site Kit.
-(If cached data exists, the request is skipped—go to step 5.)
+Client makes a `fetch` request (using our `API.get`/`API.set` functions, which uses `siteKitRequest` internally) to the WordPress REST API, usually a custom endpoint defined by Site Kit.

+[If cached data exists, the request is skipped](#step-6-caching), regardless of how many requests are made.
+We also have a custom `@wordpress/api-fetch` middleware ([see: `preloadMiddleware`](https://github.com/google/site-kit-wp/blob/develop/assets/js/googlesitekit/api/middleware/preloading.js)) that allows us to preload request data onto the page from the server, but this data is used only for the initial request.
+Subsequent requests will go through the normal request lifecycle outlined in this doc.

 ### Step 3: REST API handler